First job

 “There you go”, he said.
 Then he left the company.

 My role was the enticing mix of product manager, designer, developer, operator, and support staff.
-I watched employees searching for the most urgent ticket, questioned them how they were creating invoices, had conversations with the CEO in which we modeled the new company process.
+I watched employees searching for the most urgent ticket, questioned them how they were creating invoices, had conversations with the CEO in which we modeled better iterations of the company processes.
 Then I sat in front of my computer and implemented something I had made up in my head.
-Once I had implemented my imagination, I would roll out the change, manually copying PHP files to an SFTP server, breaking production whenever I forgot to use chmod afterwards.
+Once I had typed down my imagination, I would roll out the change, manually copying PHP files to an SFTP server, breaking production whenever I forgot to use chmod afterwards.
 Then I’d walk over to the back-office employees and give them a five minute demo of how they could now create an invoice in two minutes instead of seven, while having much more context on the customers other invoices and ongoing projects.
 From that moment on they had to use the new feature, as mandated by the CEO.
 Usually the users of the new feature would walk over to my desk twenty times in the first few days to ask specifics about the feature, report a bug, or leave a simple “well done” with me.
 I’d spend the next weeks reworking the MVP that I had launched.

 It was terrifying.
 It was the most awesome thing I had ever done.